 After the Divine Liturgy has begun, you should not enter the nave (main part) of the Church during:

-If you arrive after the service begins, enter the Church quietly and observe what is happening.
+If you arrive after the service begins, enter the Church quietly and respectfully.
 If any of the above is taking place, wait until it is finished to quickly find a seat.
 If Father is giving the sermon, stay in the back until he has concluded.

 Leaving Before Dismissal

 Leaving the Church before dismissal deprives us of a blessing.
 Worship has a beginning, “Blessed is the Kingdom…” and an end, “Let us depart in peace…”.
 However, if you need to leave on account of an urgent matter, please do so reverently by moving to the nearest aisle, making the sign of the cross and bowing in the direction of the altar.